-The life wisdom and experience of pink seniors are an essential pillar within the LGBTQIA+ community and society as a whole
+The life wisdom and experience of queer seniors form an essential pillar within the LGBTQIA+ community and society at large

-Starting in 2006, several Pride initiatives for LGBTQIA+ seniors emerged.
-Mokum Roze, a pink network of Amsterdam organisations for care, welfare and housing, started a Pride Brunch at the initiative of COC Amsterdam and the Schorer Foundation.
+From 2006 onward several Pride initiatives for LGBTQIA+ seniors emerged.
+Mokum Roze, a pink network of Amsterdam organisations for care, welfare and housing, launched a Pride Brunch at the initiative of COC Amsterdam and the Schorerstichting.

-At the same time, initiatives arose in the gay hospitality industry to organise a pink concert.
-And nursing homes found it important to make Pride visible to their residents and staff.
-To inform seniors about all this, the nursing homes published a joint Senior Pride Newsletter.
-These initiatives eventually led to the formation of the Senior Pride Committee.
+At the same time initiatives appeared in the gay hospitality sector to organise a pink concert.
+Nursing homes also found it important to make Pride visible for their residents and staff.
+To inform seniors about these activities, the nursing homes published a joint Senior Pride Newsletter.
+These initiatives eventually led to the founding of the Senior Pride Committee.

 Mission and Goals

-Senior Pride is committed to making sexual and gender diversity among seniors visible and discussable, both within and outside the LGBTQIA+ community.
+Senior Pride works to make sexual and gender diversity among seniors visible and discussable, both within and outside the LGBTQIA+ community.

-Within the LGBTQIA+ community, the focus is often on youth and vitality.
-While everyone gets older and getting older brings with it a lot of beauty.
-Pink seniors started the emancipation struggle.
-And took to the barricades - against the odds.
-With their life experience, wisdom and talents, they were and are of great significance to the gay movement and society.
-They therefore deserve recognition and appreciation.
+Within the LGBTQIA+ community the focus is often on youth and vitality, while everyone grows older and ageing brings many positives.
+Queer seniors started the emancipation struggle and, despite oppression, stood up for their rights.
+With their life experience, wisdom and talents they have been — and remain — of great importance to the gay movement and society.
+They deserve recognition and appreciation.

-Outside the LGBTQIA+ community, few people dwell on the existence of gay seniors.
-Seniors have 'often' learned to make themselves invisible and keep quiet.
-As a result, they often go unnoticed by staff, welfare organisations and policymakers.
-However, these seniors too want to feel free, safe, seen and valued.
-Without having to struggle again.
+Outside the LGBTQIA+ community few people reflect on the existence of gay seniors.
+Many seniors have learned to make themselves invisible and stay silent.
+As a result they are often overlooked by staff, welfare organisations and policymakers.
+Yet these seniors also want to feel free, safe, seen and valued — without having to fight the same battles again.

-Pink seniors have a shrinking social network.
-They need to meet fellow feelers.
-By organising this and increasing visibility, Senior Pride contributes to their well-being, empowerment and the development of their social network.
+Queer seniors often have shrinking social networks and need opportunities to meet like-minded people.
+By organising these gatherings and increasing visibility, Senior Pride contributes to their wellbeing, empowerment and the development of their social networks.

-Senior Pride organises activities and disseminates information to achieve its goals.
+Senior Pride organises activities and shares information to achieve its goals.

 Activities